To help enable new riders ages 18-26 to join, we are now offering free bikes and scholarships.

 As always, feel free to reach out to a trip leader with any questions you have using the Express Interest button below!

-All participants pay the registration fee.
-This helps cover things like food, lodging, the support vehicle, your Fuller Center jersey, and a t-shirt.
+All participants pay the registration fee and commit to raise at least the fundraising minimum for their ride (see section below).
+The registration fee helps cover things like food, lodging, our support vehicle, your Fuller Center jersey, and a t-shirt.
 We strive to keep the registration fee accessible to all of our riders.

 The registration fees do not completely cover the cost of the ride, so each year we must take a portion of our donations to cover the gap.
 On our registration form this year, you will also find an option to voluntarily cover the anticipated cost of participation, which averages out to an extra $151 per rider.

 To ensure that our ride impacts those in need, we set minimum fundraising requirements for our riders.
 Together we can reach families around the world with an opportunity for a hand up out of substandard housing.

 Riders joining for segments must raise at least the amount listed below multiplied by the number of segments for which they are joining.
 (Example: $1,000/segment x 2 segments = $2,000 fundraising minimum) The full requirement amount must be raised before each ride or segment begins, and 50% must be raised by the date listed in the table.

 Riders 26 and under are encouraged to apply for a scholarship!
 Learn more here.

 However, we hope you don’t want you to stop there – on average our riders raise about $1,000 over their requirements.
 Setting even larger goals – like $10k, $25k, or even $50k – will help you and your supporters think big.
 See what different levels accomplish.